pulsarz/FleetSharp/README.md

 # FleetSharp

-FleetSharp is a C# library for building transactions, inspired by the excellent TypeScript fleet-sdk.
+FleetSharp is a C# library for building transactions on the Ergo blockchain, inspired by the excellent TypeScript fleet-sdk.

 ## Usage